-Adidas releases new Parley ocean waste plastic shoes Business.
+Adidas releases new Parley ocean waste plastic shoe Business.

 The plastic used in these shoes has been collected from the Indian Ocean, surrounding the endangered 1,192 coral islands of the Maldives.
 According to The Verge, 95 percent of the shoe’s upper part is made from the plastic collected from the ocean, while five percent is recycled polyester.
 The heel, linings, and laces are made from recycled waste materials too.
 It takes the shoe company 11 bottles to manufacture one pair of these shoes.

-Adidas is making a million pairs of its sneakers from recycled ocean.
+Adidas is making a million pairs of its sneakers from the recycled ocean.

 Adidas is helping the global community come together and fight the problem that makes our planet vulnerable to many global catastrophes.
 We at Think Change India hope that the trend catches up.
 We hope to see many more recycled products manufactured on a large scale in the days to come Parley is Adidas’ partner in the Parley A.I.R Strategy, which turns ocean plastic waste into a thread that is woven into running shoes.
 Each shoe uses an average of 11 plastic bottles per pair and incorporates recycled plastic into the shoe’s laces, heel webbing, heel lining, and sock liner covers.